How to Build a Leadership Team That Actually Works as a Team

 Invite and facilitate context.

-It is heartbreaking to me how many founders and CEOs feel deeply alone in their roles.
+It is heartbreaking how many founders and CEOs feel deeply alone in their roles when the solution is often right in front of them.

 There is an opportunity for every CEO to move from aloneness to connection and partnership.

-If you have a leadership team, and if that team is not yet working together as a high-trust, high-efficacy group, there is an opportunity at hand.
+If you have a leadership team, and if that team is not yet working together as a high-trust, high-efficacy group, that is a solvable problem.

-If you would like some assistance exploring how to go from here to there, please feel free to reach out!
+If you would like some help thinking through how to get from where you are to where you want to be, reach out here.

 -Matt